Perth, Western Australia:

 Just the columned Greek style facade of a old building backed and surrounded by modern boxes.

 Half-hearted partial 'preservation' of just the face of an old building like this, with the remainder removed, seems to me almost worse than complete destruction.
+I've seen it in Adelaide too.

 Photo iPhone 11 Pro, standard lens 4.25mm fl, late afternoon 2023/12/19